samfolo/autodep/README.md

 # Autodep for VSCode

-Autodep for VSCode is an extension which automatically manages BUILD files in [Node.js](https://nodejs.org/en/) projects which use build systems.
+Autodep for VSCode is an extension which automatically manages `BUILD` and `BUILD.plz` files in build-system-dependent [Node.js](https://nodejs.org/en/) projects.

 ## Features

-Upon saving a supported file:
+Autodep is primarily configured to run upon the saving a supported file within VSCode.
+On save, it CAN:

-- Automatically works out exactly which build targets need to exist within a relevant build rule, and writes them to the appropriate location
+- Work out exactly which build targets need to exist within a file's corresponding build rule, and write them to the appropriate location.
-- Is able to create and write build rules based on a user-defined schema
+- Create and write build rules based on a user-defined schema, if a pre-existing rule or `BUILD` file does not exist.

 Users are able to control the exact type and contents of the new rule to insert via an Autodep configuration file.
-Definitions can be made for the following three types of Node module:
+Definitions can be made for the following three types of file:

-- `module` - a standard Node module, core to the functionality of the program
+- `module` - a standard Node file, core to the functionality of the program
 - `fixture` - a module which does not contain a test but is not core to the functionality of the program, often containing testing assets (mock data, commonised testing utilities, etc.)
-- `test` - a file module containing a test
+- `test` - a file containing a test

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

 ## Requirements